Isaac Kontostephanos: Biography

 Isaac Kontostephanos first appears in 1080, during the imperial campaign against the rebel Nikephoros Melissenos.
 During this expedition, he fell off his horse and was nearly captured by Melissenos's Turkish allies, but was saved by George Palaiologos.
 He is next attested, holding the rank of protonobelissimos, at the 1094 synod of Blachernae.

 By 1105, Kontostephanos had become a senior admiral (doux) in the Byzantine fleet.
 With the anticipated Norman invasion of Bohemond drawing near, Emperor Alexios I Komnenos (r.
-1081–1118) named Kontostephanos megas doux (commander-in-chief of the imperial fleet) in succession to Landulf, and sent him to Dyrrhachium to intercept the Normans.
-On his own initiative, however, Kontostephanos resolved to attack the city of Otranto in Italy, which was defended by Emma of Hauteville.
+1081–1118) named Kontostephanos megas doux (commander-in-chief of the imperial fleet) and sent him to Dyrrhachium to intercept the Normans.
+Anna alleges that Kontostephanos resolved to attack the city of Otranto in Italy, which was defended by Emma of Hauteville.
+This likely took place prior at the latest in summer 1106, and may have even been at the instigation of the citizens against the Norman garrison.
+The strategic significance of the Strait of Otranto to any force crossing the Adriatic, the early date of the assault, the number of notable commanders involved, and the presence of cavalry in Kontostephanos’ army all suggest that this was a centrally-planned and authorized expedition, with Anna later attempting to distance her father from its failure.
 Although his forces could have taken the city by storm, Kontostephanos allowed himself to be involved in negotiations with Emma, which she dragged on until Norman reinforcements arrived.
-Defeated in battle by the newly arrived Norman troops, Kontostephanos and his fleet were forced to withdraw to the Albanian coast.
-Making Aulon his base, he began patrolling the Strait of Otranto.
-At the news that Bohemond's army was preparing to cross the sea, however, most of the army panicked and fled to Himara, while Kontostephanos was unable to reimpose order.
+Defeated in battle by the newly arrived Norman troops, Kontostephanos and his forces made an orderly withdrawal to the Albanian coast.
+The defense of Aulon was entrusted to Landulf while Kontostephanos operated out of Himara.

-After Bohemond's successful landing, the emperor charged Kontostephanos with intercepting the Norman supply convoys, but here too he failed.
-After receiving letters from Landulf detailing Kontostephanos's incompetence, Alexios finally dismissed him in summer 1108 and replaced him with Marianos Maurokatakalon.
+In October 1107 Bohemond crossed the straights and seized Aulon.
+Both Landulf and Kontostephanos blamed the other before Alexios for the success of the Norman crossing, and while Anna suggests that Kontostephanos was removed of command for this failure, it is clear from her narrative that many months, and possibly the better part of a year elapsed before losing his position to Marianos Maurokatakalon.